Carpal tunnel biopsy is a test in which a small piece of tissue is removed from the carpal tunnel (part of the wrist).

 How to Prepare for the Test

-Your doctor or nurse may ask that you not eat anything for a few hours before the test.
+Follow instructions for not eating or drinking anything for a few hours before the test.

 How the Test will Feel